Legit Benefits Of Minimalism And Living With Less

 Social change always starts with a few people.
 Others will see you living a more peaceful, energetic life and will pick up on that energy.
 That small pay-it-forward impression could greatly improve that person’s life – you never know your reach.

-If you’re a parent, your kids are learning from you constantly.
-(If you always wanted to be the center of attention, well now you got it!).
+If you’re a parent, your kids are constantly learning from you.
+(If you always wanted to be the center of attention, well now you have it!)
 You can quite literally shape the future by helping your kids learn to make good decisions.

 Better decision-makers = less apathy in society.
 I have a whole article on how minimalism is specifically great for kids, but the gist is that it helps develop creative, charismatic, decisive, and gracious humans without entitlement.